AlvarBer/Persimmon/docs/src/implementation.md

 depending if the connection is destroyed because the pin violates type safety or there is no pin under the cursor respectively) it has to unbind the logical connections of the pins themselves.
-For this reason connection has high-level functions that do the unbind, rebind and deletion of ends, as long as the necessary elements are passed (dependency injection pattern).
+For this reason, connection has high-level functions that do the unbind, rebind and deletion of ends, as long as the necessary elements are passed (dependency injection pattern).

 This is the reconnecting logic, notice how the reconnecting is *forward* or *backwards* depending on which edge the touch has happened, of course if neither has been touched the touch event is not handled.

 ~~~python
 def on_touch_down(self, touch):